-MICHELIN Star Restaurants in Toronto
+MICHELIN Guide Restaurants in Toronto & Region

 As one of the most multicultural cities in the world, Toronto’s culinary scene is truly a cultural phenomenon.
 Our kitchens are renowned for their global influences, and our chefs for their extraordinary drive and talent.